dvisockas/retrain/README.md

 ### 2. Predict the label of an image using Inception

-Let's test the re-training on a karbauskis image:
+Let's test the re-training on a Veryga image:
 ```
 python ./label_image.py ./tf_files/ar_tikrai_veryga.jpg
 ```